 Choosing the right lens will help reduce the amount of flare in your photo.
-If before shooting you understand that you cannot avoid getting the light source into the camera lens, or you intentionally want to take pictures against the sun, for example, it is best to opt for prime lenses.
-Since their optical design consists of fewer elements compared to zoom lenses, light will be reflected fewer times in the lens itself and, as a result, there will be less circular flare in the images.
+Before shooting, you understand that you cannot avoid getting the light source into the camera lens or intentionally taking pictures against the sun; for example, it is best to opt for prime lenses.
+Since their optical design consists of fewer elements than zoom lenses, the light will be reflected fewer times in the lens itself, and, as a result, there will be a less circular flare in the images.

 4. Put on A Polarizing Filter

-Often, glare in photographs may appear not from the direct hit of the light source into the frame, but from its reflection in different surfaces.
-A polarizing filter can help solve this problem by completely or partially removing glare and reflections from non-metallic surfaces such as water or glass.
+Often, glare in photographs may appear not from the direct hit of the light source into the frame but from its reflection on different surfaces.
+A polarizing filter can help solve this problem by wholly or partially removing glare and reflections from non-metallic surfaces such as water or glass.

 5. Reduce Exposure

-This method will not completely get rid of lens flares and glares, but you can significantly reduce them in size simply by lowering the exposure.
-An underexposed photo can be easily corrected in any photo editor, but you will definitely not have over exposures.
-But smaller glare in the photo will be easier to remove in Photoshop.
+This method will not entirely eliminate lens flares and glares, but you can significantly reduce them in size simply by lowering the exposure.
+An underexposed photo can be easily corrected in any photo editor, but you will not have overexposures.
+But minor glare in the image will be easier to remove in Photoshop.

-Although flare and highlights do not have the best effect on photography (the contrast and sharpness of the image are greatly reduced), they can still be used as a creative effect.
-Flare in the photo fills the photo with a lot of sunlight, this allows you to convey the atmosphere of warmth and summer.
-I really like to complement my photos with sun highlights.
-And if I can’t catch it while shooting, then I often enhance this effect already in the post-processing process.
+Although flare and highlights do not have the best effect on photography (the contrast and sharpness of the image are significantly reduced), they can still be used as a creative effect.
+Flare in the photo fills the photo with a lot of sunlight; this allows you to convey the atmosphere of warmth and summer.
+I like to compliment my photos with sun highlights.
+And if I can’t catch it while shooting, I often enhance this effect already in the post-processing process.

 How to Create Lens Flare Effect in Your Photo?

-Bellow I will tell you how you can diversify a series of photos by adding different lens flare effects.
-Most of them are created during the photography and does not require knowledge of programs for processing.
+Bellow, I will tell you how you can diversify a series of photos by adding different lens flare effects.
+Most of them are created during photography and do not require knowledge of programs for processing.

 1. Sun Flare

-Try not to take the light source itself into the frame, this will avoid unnecessary over exposures.
-By the way, dirt on the lens gives excellent flare in the back lens.
+Try not to take the light source itself into the frame; this will avoid unnecessary overexposures.
+By the way, dirt on the lens gives an excellent flare in the back lens.

-I like to shoot with high-aperture lenses, this allows not only playing with flares, but also removing background detail.
-In the examples below – 35, 50 and 85mm f/1.4.
+I like to shoot with high-aperture lenses; this allows playing with flares and removing background detail.
+In the examples below – 35, 50, and 85mm f/1.4.